MindscapeHQ/ember-cli-raygun/README.md

 This addon will allow you to report errors to [Raygun](https://raygun.io) from your Ember CLI app using [raygun4js](https://github.com/MindscapeHQ/raygun4js)

-**Note** This add on is currently in Beta!
+**Note:** This add on is currently in Beta!
 You may hit issues - please open an issue on Github if you have any problems! :heart:

 ## Installation